kuangliu/pytorch-cifar/README.md

-# Train cifar10 with PyTorch
+# Train CIFAR10 with PyTorch

-I'm trying to achieve a similar accuracy as [xtorch](https://github.com/kuangliu/xtorch) on the cifar10 dataset with [PyTorch](http://pytorch.org/).
+I'm playing with [PyTorch](http://pytorch.org/) on the CIFAR10 dataset.

 Pros:
 - Built-in data loading and augmentation, very nice!